The methods the pros use aren't secret — it's bait, traps, and knowing what to look for. Identify your pest and knock it down yourself.

 Bait and IGRs work over days to a couple weeks as they reach the nest and the next generation.
 Use sticky traps to watch the numbers drop, and re-bait until they hit zero.

 There's nothing to buy here — this is the DIY playbook, and for most household pests it's all you need.
-But be honest with yourself: termites, a bed-bug spread beyond the bedroom, a large or in-wall wasp nest, rodents you can't get ahead of, or a serious sting allergy are worth a licensed pro.
+But be honest with yourself: whole-house drywood termite fumigation (Vikane is licensed-only), a bed-bug spread beyond the bedroom, a large or in-wall wasp nest, rodents you can't get ahead of, or a serious sting allergy are worth a licensed pro.
 Knowing which fight is yours is half of winning it.